DavidGraber/FunctionalHomologyWorkshop/project1/instructions.md

 ```

 This should provide you with the following files:
-protstab_dataset.csv (training and test data used in ProtStab paper)
+- `protstab_dataset.csv`: Training and test data used in ProtStab paper
-protstab_sequences.fasta (protein sequence file for clustering)
+- `protstab_sequences.fasta`: Protein sequence fasta file for clustering
+- `identity_matrix.npz`: Pre-computed sequence identity matrix (all vs. all)
 ## Environment Requirements

 ### Required Libraries